 6. Bar girls don’t love you

-The 20-something bar girl with the short skirt and fetching smile probably doesn’t love you.
+The 20-something bar girl with the tight pants and fetching smile probably doesn’t love you.

 7. But that’s not how I did it last time!

 Immigration rules, negotiating with police, business rules, road rule enforcement.
 The way you tackle some of these day-to-day little ‘impediments’ should be treated as a single adventure and not be referred to in the future as the way things are done.
 Whilst Thailand has well-described rules, regulations and laws relating to just about everything, they are often applied and enforced in a way that may appear unfair or inconsistent.
 Or not at all.

 The way police negotiate who was responsible for an accident may be different every time.
 It used to be folklore that if there’s an issue to be sorted out between a Thai and a foreigner, the Thai will always come out ahead.